22 Half Moon Street

 involuntary shifts never lasted long.
 Exeter hooked a finger into his waistcoat pocket and tipped out his watch.
 Nearing the stroke of three.

 Less than an hour ago, a large blue-black cat sprang from Mia’s bedchamber window to the roof of the townhouse.
-She had put up a merry chase, and he had followed after, hurdling gables, vaulting chimneys, using potent energy for the impossible jumps.
+She had put up a merry chase, and he had followed after, hurdling gables, vaulting chimneys, applying potent energy for the impossible jumps.
 Still, it amounted to vigorous calisthenics, keeping up with the agile feline.

 Exeter leaned against the steep pitch of an attic roof, and